RiyaAneja/Interactive_Quiz_Application/README.md

                                                     QUESTIONABLE COMPANY

-                                    Welcome to the development of an Interactive Quiz Application  using HTML.
+                   Welcome to the development of an Interactive Quiz Application using HTML , CSS & JAVA SCRIPT.

 You will learn how to leverage HTML, CSS, and JavaScript to create a functional and engaging quiz experience.

 An interactive quiz app is a dynamic platform designed to engage users with fun and challenging quizzes on various topics.
 It offers features like timed challenges, leaderboards, and personalized results, making learning both entertaining and competitive.